What is Tu Bishvat? A Celebration of Trees and Nature

 Twist/’Screw’

-Vertically align sticks up on top of one another, making circular motions while maintaining contact.
-(I say twist, because of other connotations of the word, but kids are going to be oblivious to those.)
+Vertically align sticks up on top of one another, make circular motion while maintaining contact (I say twist, because of other connotations of the word, but kids are going to be oblivious to those)

 WOAH- Did you know you could accomplish SO much with some sticks, a song, and a little inspiration for Jewish text and tradition?

-I love to read Inch by Inch, an illustrated version of The Garden Song by Pete Seeger and There Was A Tree.
-It’s a beautifully illustrated version of The Green Grass Grows All Around rhyme, which is a great way to practice sequencing and recall with your littles, too!
+I love to read Inch by Inch– an illustrated version of The Garden Song by Pete Seeger and There Was A Tree which is a beautifully illustrated version of The Green Grass Grows All Around rhyme (which is a great way to practice sequencing and recall with your littles, too!)
 BimBam and PJ Library both have great resource collections to help you enjoy this holiday with your kiddos.

 Happy Birthday to the trees, thanks for so many things